 - When should team members expect answers to communications?

-- How late should your team be messaging with each other?
+- How late should your team be messaging each other?

 - When should your team be available to field customer calls?